yGazhala/mail-app/README.md

 - Browser support: IE10+ .

 > Note: in this test version, there is no a real postal service on the server.
 Thus, new messages will not be sent to receivers.
-They will be just saved at the sent mail directory on the server.
+They will be just saved in the sent mail directory on the server.

 ## Demo